benbarraclough/BeerGoggleGames/src/content/posts/top-5-greatest-party-themes.md

 #### 1\.
 Neon: Low Effort, Maximum Irresponsibility

 At number one, we have the best theme by far.
 It offers everything and absolutely nothing simultaneously, which is perfect.
-It allows expectations to go wild and gives you the sacred freedom to make the party about literally whatever you like.
+It allows expectations to go wild and gives you the freedom to make the party about literally whatever you want.

 ![](/images/neontheme.webp)